How to Safely Set Up a Top-rope

 No Extension – If one anchor point were to fail an extension of the other point could cause a shock force.
 Try to avoid this through equalization and the addition of stopper knots.

 As an example of a good anchor system that follows these principles to the tee is the quad anchor.
-To create an anchor you will need a descent with a top ropelong cordelette tied into a loop using a double fisherman’s knot and four carabiners.
+To create an anchor you will need a long cordelette tied into a loop using a double fisherman’s knot and four carabiners.
 Locking carabiners, which cannot open, are safer.
 Fold the looped cordelette in half, so that there are four parallel strands of rope (hence “quad).
 Next, tie an overhand knot at each end of the cordelette so that three distinct sections are created.
 These knots will help to reduce the load on each anchor and ensure that the entire system doesn’t fail if one aspect does.

 Clip one carabiner to each end of the double loop so that two strands of rope pass through each and then clip those carabiners to your anchor points.
 Now it’s time to equalize – you will want the tension on each anchor to be the same.
 The great thing about this anchor is that is self equalizes, so the biggest thing you will need to make sure is that the cordelette is long enough to prevent the rope and carabiners from rubbing against the rock.
 Once you have done this, clip two locking carabiners to the middle section between the two knots.
 Secure each of these carabiners to two different strands of cordelette, which again creates redundancy in the system.
 For a step by step guide with pictures for creating a quad anchor check out this article in Rock and Ice.